the-tanstaafl/TansTimberbornModsUnity/Assets/MorePaths/StaticFiles/ThunderstorePackage/README.md

 ## Know limitations

-- Placing a levee on top of a Reinforced Platform has unexpected behavior.
+- Hovering next a driveway doesnt show the driveway.

+## Planned features

+- More Paths
+- Fixing the know limitations
+- Fix some driveways not using the right shaders. (small water tank)

 ## Changelog

-### 1.1.0 - 29.7.2022
+### 0.1.2 - 10.8.2022

-- Fixed some typos in the description.
-- Added three Reinforced platforms as a possible replacement for stacks of levees.
-- Fixed that the platforms did not disappear in layer view.
+- Fixed a bug that prevented placing buildings in the editor.

+### 0.1.1 - 9.8.2022

+- Hotfix.

-### 1.0.0 - 27.7.2022
+### 0.1.0 - 9.8.2022

 - Released the plugin.